Basset Hound vs Beagle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Basset Hound has a typical lifespan of 12-13 years, while Beagle lives approximately 10-15 years.
 Health profiles differ significantly between these dogs.
 Basset Hound is predisposed to Structural Issues, Ear & Eye Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
 Beagle faces its own health challenges including Neurological Conditions, Eye Conditions, Orthopedic Issues.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The count of documented health predispositions is similar between the two, but the specific conditions and management approaches differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health